Muhammad Ali vs. Floyd Patterson: The fight

 Patterson suffered from a ruptured sacroiliac joint in his lower back which greatly reduced his mobility after the first round, and his corner worked on his back in between rounds to help reduce the pain.
 Ali relentlessly jabbed Patterson from the second round until the referee stopped the fight in the 12th round, giving Ali a TKO victory.

 A New York Times reporter described the fight as like watching someone "pulling the wings off a butterfly."

 Aftermath

 In the post-fight interview, Ali praised Patterson for being able to take punches and said Patterson's age counted against him.

 Rematch

 On September 20, 1972, Patterson fought Ali for the second time.
 At age 37, Patterson was stopped due to a cut eye at the end of the 7th round.
-The defeat proved to be Patterson's last fight, although there was never an announcement of retirement.
+The defeat was Patterson's last fight.